oroinc/crm/src/Oro/Bundle/SalesBundle/Resources/doc/api/opportunity.md

 #### update_relationship

-Update a stage in the process of a sale.
+Replace the stage in the process of a sale.

 {@request:json_api}
 Example: